tchmiel/CarND-MPC-Project/results/results.md

 ----

-In this project, I implemented a Model Predictive Control to drive a vehicle around the Udacity Term 2 Simulator track.
+In this project, I implemented Model Predictive Control to drive a vehicle around the Udacity Term 2 Simulator track.

 The goals of this project were to: